ZidanHadipratama/freeCodeCamp/FrontEnd-Libraries/React/README.md

 # React Quick Guide 🚀

 Welcome to the React Quick Guide!
-In this guide, you'll get an overview of key concepts and practices for building dynamic and interactive web applications using React.
+In this guide, you'll gain an understanding of key concepts and practices for building dynamic and interactive web applications using React.

 ## Table of Contents